 All employees have the right to request flexible working to change their hours, working pattern or to work from home.
+Employees have the right to make two requests in a twelve-month period.

 YOUNG WORKERS

 Most employment rights apply to all workers, but there are differences for workers under 18 who are entitled to a daily rest period of 12 hours, a weekly rest of 48 hours and a 30-minute break if working more than 4.5 hours.